-This isn’t a problem if you have a defined contribution personal pension arrangement but for the state pension and defined benefit schemes this becomes a huge issue.
-This means the cost of providing pensions becomes the responsibility of less and less taxpayers who are supporting for a growing number of retirees.
+This isn’t a problem if you have a defined contribution personal pension arrangement but for the state pension and defined benefit schemes, this becomes a huge issue.
+This means the cost of providing pensions becomes the responsibility of fewer and fewer taxpayers who are supporting a growing number of retirees.

 Life expectancy is increasing: